Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Conceptual aspects

-The quantity $T_{\rm BH}$ is plotted in Fig. \ref{Tplot}, illustrating that the GB coupling parameter $\alpha$ reduces the black hole temperature at smaller scales, exhibiting a behavior similar to that of the charge $Q$.
-Notably, we did not introduce any corrections to $T_{\rm BH}$ due to $\eta$, see Eq. \eqref{S_np}.
+\end{widetext} The quantity $T_{\rm BH}$ is plotted in Fig. \ref{Tplot}, illustrating that the GB coupling parameter $\alpha$ reduces the black hole temperature at smaller scales, exhibiting a behavior similar to that of the charge $Q$ in Reissner-Nordstr\"om (RN) geometry .
+Notably, we did not introduce any corrections to $T_{\rm BH}$ due to $\eta$ (see Eq. \eqref{S_np}).
 The reason for this is that we use a modified entropy formula based on quantum gravity principles \cite{Chatterjee:2020iuf} without invoking any quantum geometry.
 Consequently, the metric function $f(r)$ in Eq. (\ref{fr}) remains unchanged, and the definition of temperature $(T_{\rm BH} \propto \mathrm{d}f(r)/\mathrm{d}r)$ follows from this function.
 This approach has been discussed in some earlier works \cite{Pourhassan:2022sfk,Pourhassan:2022opb,MasoodASBukhari:2023ljc}.